 The best you can do is take a methodical approach to delete yourself from the internet and minimize your data footprint.
 Be patient and prioritize the steps that have the highest impact for your own personal data privacy goals.

 1. Start with Google

 At the top of the information funnel sits the biggest gorilla of them all: Google.
-The global search engine is the access point to most people’s personal information.
+The immensely popular search engine is the access point to most people’s personal information.